jaabkes/Open-Source-Code/WORDSEARCHREADME.md

 This repository is to hold and make available all of my open source code to the public for review and scrutiny.
 Also to make any programmers struggle a little less teary eyed.
-Although if any of this work is used, I MUST receive recognition for it.(I'm looking for a job ;D)
+Although if any of this work is used, I MUST receive recognition for it.(I'm looking for a job ;D) If you have any questions, our find an problems with anything please email me right away at: jaabkesse2022@gmail.com

 WordSearch Object;